mrSHIHAB1/PostgreSQL/README.md

 ---

 ## 🔑 .
-Explain the Primary Key and  Foreign Key Foreign Key concepts in PostgreSQL.
+The Primary Key and  Foreign Key Foreign Key concepts in PostgreSQL.

 ### **Primary Key**